pallets/click/docs/quickstart.rst

 Examples
 -----------------------

-Some stand alone examples of Click applications are packaged with Click.
+Some standalone examples of Click applications are packaged with Click.
 They are available in the `examples folder <https://github.com/pallets/click/tree/main/examples>`_ of the repo.

 *   `inout <https://github.com/pallets/click/tree/main/examples/inout>`_ : A very simple example of an application that can read from files and write to files and also accept input from stdin or write to stdout.
 *   `validation <https://github.com/pallets/click/tree/main/examples/validation>`_ : A simple example of an application that performs custom validation of parameters in different ways.